pragmint/open-practices/resources/tech/are-we-there-yet.md

    - For each, propose how you might convert it to a value-based approach or isolate the mutation boundary.

 4. **Language / Framework Mapping**
-   - Take a language or framework you use and map constructs (objects, mutable data structures, reactive streams, versioning tools) to Hickey’s ideas.
+   - Take a language or framework you use and map constructs (objects, mutable data structures, reactive streams, versioning tools) to Hickey's ideas.
    - Where are the gaps?
 Where does it already align?

 ## Reflection Prompts